 Wigs and Wonder: West Hollywood’s Drag Legacy

 The term “drag,” which refers to the art of performing as a gender other than your own, likely originated in theater spaces.
-According to an explainer from drag queen Trixie Mattel for Them, 19th-century male actors would play women characters, donning petticoats that would drag across the stage.
+According to an explanation from drag queen Trixie Mattel for Them, 19th-century male actors would play women characters, donning petticoats that would drag across the stage.
 In the 1920s, drag became associated with queer culture and by the 1950s, drag performances were happening in LGBTQ spaces.
-And now, thanks in part to the 2009 premiere and ongoing success of RuPaul’s Drag Race, drag culture has exploded into the mainstream, becoming a global phenomenon with a diverse and passionate fandom.
+And now, thanks in part to the popularity of RuPaul’s Drag Race, drag culture has exploded into the mainstream, becoming a global phenomenon with a diverse and passionate fandom.

 As the nation’s most visible gayborhood, West Hollywood has been one of the centers of drag culture for decades and is a prime destination for both casual observers and die-hard fans of the art form.

 Stretching as far back as the 1930s, West Hollywood has been a haven for LGBTQ people of all stripes, largely owing to its early unincorporated status and existence outside of the LAPD’s jurisdiction.
 The city drew a diverse mix of individuals from all walks of life and functioned as a center of social progress and counterculture.
 It was out of this unique cultural landscape that some of the most legendary LGBTQ establishments emerged and flourished, from Jane Jones’ Little Club to Tess’ Cafe Internationale.